mdng223/data-visualization/README.md

 # data-visualization

-- This project in the most simplest of terms will be a CRUD web application
+- This project in the simplest of terms will be a CRUD web application and data warehouse for personal needs
-- Further integration will add data visualization that utilizes D3.
+- This will act as a solid base foundation to strengthen my development skills in terms of implementing and experimenting with various development tools.